aerial view of city

 Beer O’Clock

-Beer O’Clock in Bucharest is a must-visit for beer enthusiasts.
-Located in the lively Old Town, this bar is known for its impressive selection of craft beers from around the world.
+Beer O’Clock is loocated in the lively Old Town, and is known for its selection of craft beers from around the world.
 Whether you’re a fan of IPAs, stouts, or lagers, Beer O’Clock has something to satisfy every palate.

-The atmosphere is relaxed and welcoming, making it a great spot to unwind after a day of exploring the city.
+The atmosphere is relaxed and welcoming, and its a great spot to unwind after a day of exploring the city.
 They also frequently rotate their taps, so there’s always something new to try.

 The bar is casual, so come as you are and enjoy the relaxed vibe.
 Beer O’Clock can get quite busy, especially on weekends, so it’s a good idea to arrive early if you want to grab a seat.